xonixx/xonixx.github.io/bytebeat_gawk.md

 -rw-rw-r-- 1 xonix xonix 10000 Apr 18 20:07 tmp.c.out
 ```

 Here is it!
-The C output is 10000 as expected, but GAWK generates a longer file.
+The C output is 10000 bytes long as expected, but GAWK generates a longer file.

 Long story short, it appears that GAWK by default operates on unicode characters, not bytes.
 But it has [`-b` option](https://www.gnu.org/software/gawk/manual/html_node/Options.html#index-_002db-option) that allows to work with strings as with single-byte characters.